vmaineng/snowglobe2025/README.md

 ## Features
 - **Interactive Parallax**: The globe subtly moves as users move the cursor.
 - **Shake Animation**: Clicking the “Shake” button triggers a playful snowstorm animation.
-- **Snow Intensity Slider**: Users can control the amount of falling snow.
+- **Snow Intensity Shake**: Users can control the amount of falling snow.
 - **Customizable Image**: Add your own holiday-themed or personal images to the globe.
 - **Responsive Design**: Works on multiple screen sizes while maintaining aspect ratio.